Storm Damage 911 Storm restoration, matched fast

 Stark County, IL

-Storm restoration in La Fayette
+Storm damage restoration in La Fayette

 La Fayette is a small village in Stark County, a rural stretch of central Illinois that the National Weather Service identifies as sitting within the nation's primary severe freezing-rain and ice-storm belt - a distinction that makes winter the region's costliest hazard by total damage dollars.
 Fifteen tornadoes have touched down in the county between 1950 and 2025, including an F3 at Wyoming in 1961 and an F1 that tracked 33 miles in 1972.
 A 2.00-inch hail event struck Toulon in April 2026, and the July 2024 derecho produced a measured gust of 105 mph near the Stark-Marshall County line while felling trees and utility poles in Wyoming.
 Storm Damage 911 connects La Fayette homeowners with vetted, licensed local pros for a free assessment after any of those events.